hethon/ptb-starlette-starter/README.md

 ## Use Cases for Running PTB with Starlette

-Here’s why combining `python-telegram-bot` with Starlette is awesome:

-1. **Telegram Miniapps**: Want to build a [Telegram miniapp](https://core.telegram.org/bots/webapps)?
-This setup lets you handle both your bot and miniapp with a single backend, making communication between them super smooth.
+- If you are building a [Telegram miniapp](https://core.telegram.org/bots/webapps), this setup lets you handle both your bot and miniapp with a single backend, making communication between them fast and easy.

-2. **Telegram Games**: If your bot uses [Telegram's game platform](https://core.telegram.org/bots/games), running your bot and web server together simplifies the whole process of keeping them in sync.
+- If your bot uses [Telegram's game platform](https://core.telegram.org/bots/games), running your bot and web server together simplifies the whole process of keeping them in sync.

-3. **Web Extensions**: Thinking about extending your bot’s features to a website?
-Maybe a dashboard to track stats or control the bot?
-This is the perfect way to do it.
-4. **Endless Possibilities**: From integrating external APIs to hosting RESTful or GraphQL endpoints, running PTB with Starlette opens the door to countless creative solutions.
+- If you think about monitoring/controlling your bot's state via a website, this setup makes it easy as you can simply create endpoints to do that.

 ---